Templecon 2014 Games, Day 3

 Post-Spud record: 5-2

 So, games for Iron Arena could be reported at the 25, 35, 50 and 75 point levels.
 I had played 25, 35 and 50, but needed my 75.
 Unfortunately, I didn’t have 75 points of anything painted, so I convinced Chris (Mugu) and friend Ken to play me in a dual-caster style deal.
 I put down 35pts of Cygnar and 35pts of Khador to their 35pts of Cryx and Retribution.
-I counted this as a 75pt game for me.
+I counted this as a 75pt game for me, my favorite thing to do is still being able to buy osrs accounts online.

 Ken ran Kaelyssa, a Phoenix and a Manticore with two units of MHSF with UA, a Tier 2 list.
 Chris ran Skarre1 with DJ and a metric ton of McThralls and a few Cannons.